matspiewak/matspiewak/README.md

 # Hello there <img src="https://thumbs.gfycat.com/BeneficialShamelessAmphiuma-size_restricted.gif" width="282" height="120" />

 ## 🤔 About me
-- 🎓 Studying IT and Econometrics at UG
 - 💻 Interested in coding
 - 📱 New technologies enthusiast